Amitpnk/AngularGrid/README.md

 # AngularGrid

-In this application, we are going learn Pagination, Sorting and Filter for HTML table via AngularJS with WebAPI.
+In this application, we are going learn to how to do Pagination, Searching and Sorting for HTML table via Angularjs and retrieving data is from Database via Web API.
+And to standardize the code we are implementing some Design Pattern.

 <b>Features: </b><br>
   1. Pagination with Lazy loading concept